StuntsPT/BP2017/classes/class1.md

 ![Pop vs sampling](C1_assets/Pop_vs_sampling.png)

-When the goal is to make inferences regarding the population, based on a sample. <!-- .element: class="fragment" data-fragment-index="1" -->
+When the goal is to make inferences regarding the population based on a sample. <!-- .element: class="fragment" data-fragment-index="1" -->

 ---